ma-abdellaoui/commonroad_motionplanner/README.md

 SMP/motion_planner/search_algorithms/DisableRefPath.txt
 SMP/motion_planner/search_algorithms/EnableSpeedLimit.txt
 These files contain a list of scenarios where the motion planner needs to enable/disable certain features such as the speed limiter in corners or the front obstacle avoidance to be able to find a solution
-- Also follow the instructions of the search repo on how to set up the docker.
+- Also follow the instructions of the search repo on how to set up the environment.

-## Seach Results:
+## Search Results:
 - evaluation on the [2020a Version of Commonroad](https://gitlab.lrz.de/tum-cps/commonroad-scenarios) (2076 scenarios total)
 - evaluation with BMW320i, KS2, SM1 and a [default motion primitves set] (https://gitlab.lrz.de/tum-cps/commonroad-search/-/tree/master/SMP/maneuver_automaton/primitives) ```V_0.0_20.0_Vstep_2.0_SA_-1.066_1.066_SAstep_0.18_T_0.5_Model_BMW_320i```
-- Batch_processing: timelimit set to 100 seconds, 3 Threads (Intel i5, 8gb RAM)
+- Batch_processing: time limit set to 100 seconds, 3 Threads (Intel i5, 8gb RAM)

 |Property  |    number of scenarios|
 | ------------- |:-------------:|